 A member of the carotenoid family, along with beta-carotene, lycopene, and lutein, astaxanthin is by far the “super” antioxidant.

-Astaxanthin is considered by many to be King of the carotenoids – a powerful class of fat-soluble antioxidants.
-So powerful, in fact, astaxanthin's antioxidant capacity is up to…
+Astaxanthin is considered by many to be “King” of the carotenoids – a potent class of fat-soluble antioxidants.
+So potent, in fact, astaxanthin's antioxidant capacity is up to…

 - 550 times more powerful than vitamin E